mui/material-ui/docs/src/pages/demos/selection-controls/selection-controls.md

 ## Radio Buttons

 Radio buttons allow the user to select one option from a set.
-Use radio buttons for exclusive selection if you think that the user needs to see all available options side-by-side.
+Use radio buttons for exclusive selection if you think that the user needs to see all available options side-by-side;

-Otherwise, consider a dropdown, which uses less space than displaying all options.
+otherwise, consider a dropdown, which uses less space than displaying all options.

+Radio buttons should have the most commonly used option selected by default.

 `RadioGroup` is a helpful wrapper used to group `Radio` components that provides an easier API, and proper keyboard accessibility to the group.